WPChill/strong-testimonials/readme.txt

 I can determine what theme you're using, what plugins are active, whether you're using any caching/minification/optimization (do you need to clear your cache?), if there are any JavaScript errors in your theme or another plugin (more common than you may think), and somewhat how the testimonial view is configured.

 Then, I may attempt to reproduce the problem by creating a test site on my local server and installing your theme and other plugins.
-I own a copy of several popular premium themes and plugins for this purpose.
-If there is a major conflict between your theme/plugin and Strong Testimonials, and I don't own the theme/plugin, I may buy it or I may ask you for more information about it like what features it offers or how you have it set up.

 If you prefer not to post your URL publicly, start a private support ticket at [support.strongplugins.com](https://support.strongplugins.com).